robtweed/mg-webComponents/TUTORIAL.md

 # Load the Web Page

-You're ready to run the test example.
+You're now ready to run the test example.
 Load the page into your browser, eg:

         http://localhost/tutorial/step1.html